Durgeshkeshri/GenAI-ML-Workshop/README.md

 - Setting up the Hugging Face library in Python
 - Loading the Facebook CNN BERT model for summarization
 - Feeding input text and generating summaries
 - Example input-output for summarization tasks

-### Hands-on Session
-- Running the model on real-world examples (e.g., research papers, long articles, news reports)
-- Optimizing output using parameters like `max_length` and `min_length`